menu logo

 Gallery

-The area is dominated by the large Sete Cidades Volcano, which presents a huge collapse caldera, with an average diameter of 5.3 kilometres, a maximum depth of about 630 metres and was probably formed around 36 thousand years ago.
+The area is dominated by the large Sete Cidades Volcano, which presents a huge collapse caldera with an average diameter of 5.3 kilometres, a maximum depth of about 630 metres and probably formed around 36 thousand years ago.
 After the formation of the caldera, occurred inside about 15 explosive eruptions.
-The last of these eruptions took place around the year 1439, in Caldeira Seca.
+The last of these eruptions took place around 1439, in Caldeira Seca.

-The largest lagoon in the Azores, the Lagoa das Sete Cidades, consists of two distinct bodies of water, the Lagoa Azul and the Lagoa Verde.
+The largest lake in the Azores, the Lagoa das Sete Cidades, consists of two distinct bodies of water, the Lagoa Azul and the Lagoa Verde.
 It is classified by the “Plano de Ordenamento da Bacia Hidrográfica da Lagoa das Sete Cidades” (Sete Cidades Lake Land Development and Watershed Plan) (POBHLSC), which aims to improve the quality of water and the preservation of natural resources.
-Inside the caldera, there is still the lagoons of Santiago and Rasa.
+Inside the caldera, there are still the lakes of Santiago and Rasa.

-Regarding the flora stands out the presence of endemic herbaceous as Lactuca watsoniana, Angelica lignescens, Rumex azoricus and Euphorbia stygiana stygiana.
+Regarding the flora stands out the presence of endemic herbaceous as the Azorean Wild Lettuce (Lactuca watsoniana), Azorean Angelica (Angelica lignescens), Azorean Dock (Rumex azoricus) and Azorean Spurge (Euphorbia stygiana ssp. stygiana).

 Apart from the many viewpoints, throughout this zone are the following walking trails: Vista do Rei – Sete Cidades (PR03SMI), Mata do Canário – Sete Cidades (PR04SMI) and Serra Devassa (PRC05SMI).